-Prof. dr Joep van den Berckenprijs
+Prof. dr Joep van den Bercken prize

-As a tribute to the Utrecht neuro-toxicologist Prof. Joep van den Bercken, UTOX (a partnership of the University of Utrecht, RIVM and TNO in the area of toxicology) established a prize to stimulate research on young toxicologists.
+As a tribute to the Utrecht neuro-toxicologist Prof. Joep van den Bercken, UTOX (a partnership of the University of Utrecht, RIVM and TNO in the area of toxicology) established a prize to stimulate the research of young toxicologists.
 Since then, UTOX assimilated into IRAS and since 2003, this award is issued by the NVT.
 The prize, worth € 1,000, is awarded annually at the annual meeting of the NVT.

 Prof. dr. Henk van Loveren

 In addition, 5 printed copies of the thesis need to be sent to the secretary of the NVT board before February 1st:

 Minne Heringa, RIVM, Postvak 1, Postbus 1, 3720 BA Bilthoven.